 The Olowalu General Store is the closest place for groceries and supplies, but Papalaua is a short drive from both Lahaina and Ma’alaea.
 Note that the park is closed Wednesdays and Thursdays and has no water.

 The general vibe is laid back and serene, and Papalaua is the perfect place to meet local surfers and fisherman.

 Two state campgrounds offer majestic Maui scenery with an inexpensive price tag and abundant amenities.
-Tent camping is $12 per person per night for residents and $18 per person per night for non-residents with a maximum fee per site of $20 and $30, respectively.
+Tent camping is charged per person per night for residents and non-residents.
+You can reserve online

 Wai’anapanapa State Park sits on 122 tropical acres just outside of Hana with a black sand beach, fresh water caves, and lava arch.
 It’s considered an essential stop on the Road to Hana and just 10 miles from town.

-Wai’anapanapa’s cabins are closed for nine months beginning April 2015, but tent camping is still available as well as designated sites for van camping.
+Wai’anapanapa’s offers cabins, tent cabins and van camping.
 The tent camping sites overlook the beach and lava arch and open up into walking paths leading to both places.
 These sites have adequate shade from a canopy of trees and on-site showers and bathrooms.
 Reservations can be made online.
-When open, cabins rent for $60 per night for residents and $90 per night for non-residents and accommodate up to six people.
+When open, cabins can accommodate up to six people.